colincromar/tesla_curl/README.md

 ## Best Practices
 - **Avoid Logging Sensitive Data:** Always use redact_fields in production to prevent exposing secrets.
 - **Use in Development & Debugging:** Consider enabling TeslaCurl only in non-production environments.
-- **Define Middleware Order Correctly:** Ensure the definition for `plug Tesla.Middleware.Curl` is placed after `plug Tesla.Middleware.Headers` and `plug Tesla.Middleware.JSON`.
+- **Define Middleware Order Correctly:** Place `Tesla.Middleware.Curl` after other middlewares that modify the request (like `Tesla.Middleware.Headers` and `Tesla.Middleware.JSON`) to ensure it logs the final request state.

 ## License